Getting started

 .

-List of configuration options are available in the Configuration section.
+Configuration options list is available available in the Configuration section.
 If any option is about to be modified, it should be done in configuration file

 1/**